EdiNation/OpenEDI-Specification/README.md

 *Example of EDI segments in the same position*

 ### EDI Sequences
-In X12, service line numbers must be sequential, e.g., the values in the first data element in all LX segments in a repeating loop must be in sequential.
+In X12, service line numbers must be sequential, e.g., the values in the first data element in all LX segments in a repeating loop must be sequential.
 This is defined on loop level with the following extension property:

 - `x-edination-loop-seq` To denote the segment within a repeating loop, that needs to be checked for sequential numbers, such as LX.
 The value is the position of the data element within the segment.
 Optional.